 When and Where to Grow Shishito Peppers

 Shishito pepper are best grown in the spring through the fall.
-They need a warm place to grow and prefer some humidity as well as soil that has good drainage (like raised beds).
+They need a warm place to grow with direct sunlight and prefer some humidity as well as soil that has good drainage (like a raised bed).
 Find out how to build your own raised beds here.
+Here’s the optimum growing conditions for shishito peppers:

 Like many other pepper varieties, it may be possible to overwinter shishito plants.
 Here are some instructions on how to overwinter pepper plants.